Oven-Baked Meatballs With a Golden Crust (No Frying, No Splatter, All the Good Stuff)

 • Optional: simmer in warm marinara 5–10 minutes.

-• 80/20: Ground meat that’s roughly 80% lean, 20% fat, usually the sweet spot for flavor and juiciness.
+• 80/20: Ground meat with around 80% lean meat and 20% fat is usually the sweet spot for flavor and juiciness.

 Nathaniel Lee is the self-taught chef and recipe developer behind HomeViable.
 No culinary school, no nutrition degree.
 He learned by watching, tasting, and refusing to stop asking why.
 Every recipe here teaches something.
 He wants you to understand your food, not just cook it.